cultureamp/devbox-extras/plugins/ca-python-standard/README.md

 ## Usage

-This plugin is designed to work for common cases with minimal extra configuration needed.
+This plugin is designed to work for common cases with minimal extra configuration needed, and assumes the use of private packages in CodeArtifact.

+Because the plugin assumes use of CodeArtifact, it will add `ca-codeartifact-default` as a package source to `pyproject.toml`.
+This means you may need to run `poetry lock` after the first `devbox run setup` cycle, and then run setup again.

+Sometimes the Okta authentication flow interrupts AWS authentication.
+In this case running the command twice should solve the issue.

 The main thing to know is **the package installation step doesn't run by default** (you don't want to always run in an init hook as it's expensive).
 The package installation can be run using the auto-created `python-install` script using